SevenTV/ImageProcessor/README.md

 ### Stage 2

-All PNG images are resized to be with in the following size ranges.
+All PNG images are resized to be with in the following size ranges defined by the job payload.

+The default size ranges are:

 | Name  | Height | Minimum Width | Maximum Width |
 | :---: | :----: | :-----------: | :-----------: |